holidaycereal/notation.nvim/README.md

 ![notation-ss](https://github.com/user-attachments/assets/8a7eec92-d750-43f3-b96c-841e216961a3)

-my original motivation to make it was the desparation that there were no light colorschemes that fit my very specific preferences. once i had written and perfected it, i realised i would never be satisfied without a dark mode equivalent.

-so now there are two variants: `notation-blackboard` (dark mode version) and `notation-ballpoint` (original light mode version.) they have exactly the same mappings, just different palettes.
+there are two variants: `notation-blackboard` (dark mode) and `notation-ballpoint` (light mode.) they have exactly the same mappings, just different palettes.

-`blackboard` has a green-tinted black background and a warm "chalky" white foreground. the goal was to make it easy to imagine you're a lecturer, illustrating complex ideas. i have tried to make the darker colors look like wet chalk, i hope that comes across.

-the `ballpoint` colors are supposed to look like cheap pen ink dried onto printer paper, office vibes. comments are written with an HB pencil. i want to ramble on forever about the color choices but this is already far more than enough.

 ## features
 - the variant to use is determined by the value of `background` (`dark` or `light`)